OpenTreeOfLife/oti/TESTS.md

+## Work in progress: automated web service tests

+To run them:

+    cd ws-tests
+    export PYTHONPATH={path to phylesystem-api repo}/ws-tests:$PYTHONPATH
+    {path to phylesystem-api repo}/ws-tests/run_tests.sh devapi.opentreeoflife.org

+(It might be more convenient to copy opentreetesting.py and run_tests.sh locally, rather than refer to the phylesystem-api repo all the time.)

+Substitute whatever API host you're testing for devapi.opentreeoflife.org.

+Any test can be run individually:

+    cd ws-tests
+    export PYTHONPATH={path to phylesystem-api repo}/ws-tests:$PYTHONPATH
+    python test_basic.py host:apihost=http://devapi.opentreeoflife.org

+You can test against a locally running neo4j instance:

+    cd ws-tests
+    export PYTHONPATH={path to phylesystem-api repo}/ws-tests:$PYTHONPATH
+    python test_basic.py host:apihost=http://localhost:7474 host:translate=true

+When writing tests, the utilities in the opentreetesting.py library are available.

+For more information on the test harness, see [here](https://github.com/OpenTreeOfLife/phylesystem-api/blob/master/ws-tests/README.md).

+## Manual tests

-Currently, there are no automated test procedures for OTI.
-You can however, fairly thoroughly test the performance manually.
+Currently, there few automated tests for OTI.
+You can, however, fairly thoroughly test the performance manually.
 Run the following command to index the current phylesystem repo on devapi.opentreeoflife.org:

 ```bash
 ./index_current_repo.py http://devapi.opentreeoflife.org/oti http://devapi.opentreeoflife.org/api
 ```

+(For a less time consuming test, try the asterales endpoint.)

 And then (assuming indexing worked), query the database to test it.
 Here are some example queries using cURL, and their expected results.